kalo2370/trading212/README.md

 ## Setup and Running the Application
 1. Database Setup (MySQL)

 Prerequisites:

-MySQL Server installed and running.
+- MySQL Server is installed and running.
+-

-A MySQL client (e.g., MySQL Workbench, DBeaver, or command line) to execute scripts.
+-A MySQL client (e.g., MySQL Workbench, DBeaver, or command line) to execute scripts.

 Steps: